Aliases for SLAMF7 Gene

 GeneCards Summary for SLAMF7 Gene

 SLAMF7 (SLAM Family Member 7) is a Protein Coding gene.
-Diseases associated with SLAMF7 include systemic lupus erythematosus.
-Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
-GO annotations related to this gene include receptor activity.
-An important paralog of this gene is SLAMF6.
+Diseases associated with SLAMF7 include Smoldering Myeloma and Submandibular Gland Disease.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+An important paralog of this gene is CD84.

 Self-ligand receptor of the signaling lymphocytic activation molecule (SLAM) family.
 SLAM receptors triggered by homo- or heterotypic cell-cell interactions are modulating the activation and differentiation of a wide variety of immune cells and thus are involved in the regulation and interconnection of both innate and adaptive immune response.
 Activities are controlled by presence or absence of small cytoplasmic adapter proteins, SH2D1A/SAP and/or SH2D1B/EAT-2.
 Isoform 1 mediates NK cell activation through a SH2D1A-independent extracellular signal-regulated ERK-mediated pathway (PubMed:11698418).
 Positively regulates NK cell functions by a mechanism dependent on phosphorylated SH2D1B.
 Downstream signaling implicates PLCG1, PLCG2 and PI3K (PubMed:16339536).
 In addition to heterotypic NK cells-target cells interactions also homotypic interactions between NK cells may contribute to activation.
 However, in the absence of SH2D1B, inhibits NK cell function.
 Acts also inhibitory in T-cells (By similarity).
 May play a role in lymphocyte adhesion (PubMed:11802771).
 In LPS-activated monocytes negatively regulates production of proinflammatory cytokines (PubMed:23695528).